kannancmohan/app2-development-prototype-microservice/README.md

    Check authorization on Authentication
    ```
 4. In the same project page click the icon "New" to create a new application
-5. Add a name for the new application. eg: webapp and click continue
+5. Add a name for the new application. eg: restclient and click continue
 6. In the authentication method selections page, select  "CODE" and click continue
 7. [Optional] add the "redirectUrl" and click continue (eg redirect url for testing: https://localhost)
 8. Click "create" to finalize the configurations